Southwestern Athletic Conference baseball tournament: Background

-The SWAC was established in 1920, and the conference is known to have sponsored baseball as a league sport until around the uncertain times of the Great Depression and World World II before sanctioning it again in 1949.
+The SWAC was established in 1920, and the conference is known to have sponsored baseball as a league sport until around the uncertain times of the Great Depression and World War II before sanctioning it again in 1949.
 Between 1959 and 2003, only Southern, Jackson State, and Grambling State won SWAC championships.
 The league office itself has even been known to refer to these schools as the "Big Three."
 However, since 2004, seven programs have won championships, suggesting greater competitiveness in the league.
 Also, with the SWAC tournament now including eight schools, simply more lower-seeded teams have an opportunity to compete for the conference crown.
 However, allowing lower-seeded teams to stake claim to the title and automatic bid to the NCAA tournament may have also come with a price; from 2000—when the SWAC tournament field expanded to six teams—to 2016, SWAC entrants went just 4–36 in NCAA regional play.